vercel/next-plugins/packages/next-source-maps/readme.md

 ```

 ### Configuring plugin
 By default devtool is `source-map`.
 If you want use different devtool type, you can pass it with options.
+You can check out the other options in [here](https://webpack.js.org/configuration/devtool/).

 ```js
 // next.config.js